spaship/operator/docs/index.md

 ## Features

-Operator covers common enterprise use cases like:
+Operator provides common enterprise website use cases in GitOps style.

+1. Multiple environments deployment and its resources configuration
-1. Sharing website blocks/components - header, footer, marketing etc.
+2. Sharing common components across all sites - header, footer, search etc.
-2. Website as composition of static content, SPAs and other services (REST API, GraphQL, Drupal etc.)
-3. Multiple environments deployment.
-Resources configuration per environment.
+3. Multiple SPAs (resp. any content) deployment under different contexts
 4. Git webhooks integration for continuous Deployment and Delivery
+5. GitOps - Control your website deployment and website's content delivery purely by git
-5. Extendable - ability to provide another repository of content in addition to git (e.g. FTP)
+6. Extendable - ability to provide another repository of content in addition to git (e.g. FTP)

 ## The Simplest Use Case